JWST spectroscopy of SN 2010da/NGC 300 ULX-1: a surviving star hidden by dust: Results

 We model the observed SED using the radiative transfer code {\tt DUSTY} \citep{ivezic1999dusty}.
 We assume the surviving central star is a cool supergiant \citep{villar2016} and explore a range of effective temperatures ($T_{\rm eff}$ = 2500, 3900, 5000, 7000~K).
 We created a grid of dust shell models varying the inner dust temperature ($T_{\rm in}$), optical depth ($\tau_{\rm V}$), grain size ($a$), and grain composition, as summarised in Table~\ref{tab:dusty_grid}.

 The choice of grain composition strongly governs the shape of the mid-infrared SED.
 Pure silicate dust (Sil) produces a pronounced feature near $\sim$10\,$\mu$m, while pure graphite (grf) and amorphous carbon (amC) yield smooth, featureless continua that fail to reproduce the broad emission evident in the observed SED at $\sim$11\,$\mu$m.
-Mixed Sil-DL:grf-DL compositions suppress the silicate feature but do not produce emission at these wavelengths.
+Mixed silicate and graphite compositions \citep{draine1984optical} suppress the silicate feature but do not produce emission at these wavelengths.
 Alumina (Al$_2$O$_3$) models similarly fail to reproduce the observed feature shape.

 In contrast, models incorporating silicon carbide grains (SiC) naturally reproduce the shape of the broad emission feature peaking near $\sim$11\,$\mu$m that is characteristic of the observed SED.
-In Fig.~\ref{fig:bestfit} we show our best-fitting {\tt DUSTY} model, which adopts SiC-Pg grains with $T_{\rm eff}$ = 3400~K, $T_{\rm in}$ = 1100~K, $\tau_{\rm V}$ = 6.0.
+In Fig.~\ref{fig:bestfit} we show our best-fitting {\tt DUSTY} model, which adopts SiC grains with $T_{\rm eff}$ = 3400~K, $T_{\rm in}$ = 1100~K, $\tau_{\rm V}$ = 6.0.
+The optical properties of the dust are described in \citet{pegourie1988}.
 We find that the best-fitting grain size is $a = 0.01\,\mu$m, smaller than the grains typically assumed for evolved star dust shells \citep[typically between 0.3 - 3$\mu$m,][]{amari1994}.
-Interestingly, the presence of SiC emission is typically associated with carbon-rich evolved stars, such as aymsmptotic giant branch stars \citep[AGBs, e.g.][]{pegourie1988, sloan2024, boyer2025}.
+Interestingly, the presence of SiC emission is typically associated with carbon-rich evolved stars, such as asymptotic giant branch stars \citep[AGBs, e.g.][]{pegourie1988, sloan2024, boyer2025}.
+SiC grains are also among the most abundant presolar grains identified in meteorites, suggesting that carbon-rich stellar outflows may be a significant source of dust in the early Solar System \citep{Zinner2014, Nittler2016}.